 Anne Lanphar has been practicing transactional real estate law (leasing, acquisitions, development, financing, title insurance) since graduating from the University of California, Hastings College of the Law with a J.D. in 1977.
 Ms. Lanphar was also a real estate partner at Rutan & Tucker where she worked extensively with developers, banks, owners and public agencies on a wide variety of real estate transactions.
 Prior to joining Aleshire & Wynder, she was a senior underwriter at First American Title Insurance Company for many years and also served as general counsel for two major subsidiaries.
 For over 25 years, Ms. Lanphar has consistently earned the highest AV rating (5 out of 5) by Martindale-Hubbell’s peer rating system.

-Representing major banks, owners and lenders, Ms. Lanphar has an extensive background in virtually all area of transactional real estate law:
+Having represented developers, owners, lenders and title insurers, Ms. Lanphar has an extensive background in virtually all area of transactional real estate law: